Blog

 24-Hour and Live-In Care

 Many families in the SW Fort Worth and Burleson area have questions about what insurance will and won't cover before they commit to home care.
-Understanding the financial picture upfront is important, and part of our intake process is helping families identify every funding source available to them.
+Understanding the financial picture upfront is important.
+Part of our intake process is helping families identify every funding source available to them.

-Private pay is also available on an hourly basis with no minimum hour requirements and no contracts.
-Gap insurance and supplemental policies may also cover portions of home care — ask our intake team to review your coverage at no charge.
+Private pay is available on an hourly basis with no minimum hour requirements and no contracts.
+Gap insurance and supplemental policies may also cover portions of home care — ask our intake team to review your coverage at no charge during the free in-home assessment.

 What Cancer Patients and Complex Medical Clients Should Know